 Our debut CD received an Edison Klassiek Nomination in 2016: “The Ebonit Saxophone Quartet has an impressive sound and delivers here with rotating and pure interplay an even ambitious as imposant debute.
 The strikingly arranged Sieben letzten Worte

-from Joseph Haydn forms the spine of this wonderfull album, with a special involvement from Claron McFadden.”
+from Joseph Haydn forms the spine of this wonderful album, with a special involvement from Claron McFadden.”